OliverOakley/project_two/README.md

 * Flask-testing - Framework for testing Flask applications.
 * mock - Python testing library that allows us to mock objects for testing using patch.

 The tests for each service, and their coverage, is outlined below.
+Currently, each service has over 80% test coverage.
 ### Service 1 Tests:

+There are two tests for Service 1:
+1. A mock test that tests the get requests for the prizegenerator page using patch.
+2. An assert test that tests that the home page loads.

 The test report is as follows: